AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

 	```

-Now we can react to changes in our IOS Implementation by adding an onChange handler in its init function.
+Now it is easy to react to changes to `label` in the iOS Implementation by adding an `onChange()` handler in the view core's init function.

 ```c++
 namespace bdn::ios {